Accenture/reactive-interaction-gateway/docs/event-streams.md

 ### Change producer topics

-Rig can produce "monitoring" events when HTTP endpoint is called in proxy and as a target of HTTP endpoint itself, see [API Gateway docs](./api-gateway#sync).
+RIG can produce "monitoring" events on incoming HTTP requests, see [API Gateway docs](./api-gateway#sync).

 Producing "monitoring" events is by default using `rig-request-log` topic.